-In windows, people may have three types of accounts, namely Administrator, Standard, and Guest.
-Enabling windows defender while having signed in through a standard account or guest account may cause issues.
+In Windows, people may have three account types: Administrator, Standard, and Guest.
+Enabling Windows Defender while signing in through a standard or guest account may cause issues.

-Signing in as an administrator is very important while activating the Windows defender.
-If you have more than one account in your system, make sure to log in through the administrative account only because using other accounts will cause the error.
-If you have already enabled the administrator account, you can view it on your computer’s login screen.
+Signing in as an administrator is very important while activating the Windows Defender.
+If you have multiple accounts in your system, log in through the administrative account only because using other accounts will cause the error.
+If you have already enabled it, you can view the administrator account on your computer’s login screen.

-People normally use third-party anti-virus software from among the various ones available in the market.
-Sometimes it may be the reason for Your IT administrator has limited access error, but not always.
-If it were the reason, it would make the system deny access to some files.
+People usually use third-party anti-virus software from among the various ones available.
+Sometimes it may be why Your IT administrator has limited access error, but not always.
+If it were the reason, the system would deny access to some files.

-One of the most crucial steps is to remove the third-party anti-virus tools installed on your computer.
-Sometimes temporarily disabling the software might not help; you have to uninstall the whole software itself.
-Doing so will eliminate the anti-virus interference that might prevent access to certain files and apps.
+One of the most crucial steps is to remove the third-party antivirus tools installed on your computer.
+Sometimes temporarily turning off the software might not help; you must uninstall it.
+Doing so will eliminate the antivirus interference that might prevent access to specific files and apps.

 Method #3: Usage Of Hidden Administrator Account